 While film shown in cinema and on TV has the technical facility for a secondary audio track for audio description (AD), most arts and heritage venues will use YouTube or Vimeo as a platform, and embed the player within their website.
 Neither of these has a secondary audio track facility.

-Therefore there are 3 options:
+There are 3 options:

 OPTION 1: Inclusive